rust-lang/rfcs/text/0000-rand-core.md

 ```

 As above, we *might* wish to provide a wrapper to convert an `Rng` to a `CryptoRng`.

-Advantages of this design:

-*   Fairly clean

-Disadvantages:

-*   No direct bytes output from non-crypto RNGs

 #### Design 3: Separate `Rng`, `CryptoRng`